 *Examples of relevant experience can be found under the 'How to apply' tab.

 This course is not suitable for qualified nurses.
 If you are a qualified nurse you may wish to consider our professional courses

-This course is offered at the Derby Education Centre at Royal Derby Hospital*, where we have a clinical skills suite and additional drop-in facilities where students can practice in a simulated environment.
+This majority of study takes place at the Queen's Medical Centre, Nottingham, where we have a clinical skills centre and additional drop-in facilities where students can practice in a simulated environment.

 Students benefit from taking part in simulations which enable them to practice mental health nursing care with simulated patients (actors) in a safe environment.
 Mental health students also have the opportunity to work alongside adult and child field nursing students, participating in simulated scenarios with young people who experience emotional distress.